 - Business Education Grants( Ramsey County businesses ONLY): up to $12,000

 Non-profit organizations and schools are eligible to apply.
 The deadline is March 24, 2014.
 Go to RethinkRecycling.com/grants to read the grant guidelines and submit an online application.

-If you have questions, you can attend an informational meeting on Thursday, February 27 from noon to 1 pm at the Roseville Public Library.
-Or contact Kira Berglund, Community Power Grant Program Manager, at CommunityPOWER@RethinkRecycling.com or 651.222.7227.
+If you have questions, contact Kira Berglund, Community Power Grant Program Manager, at CommunityPOWER@RethinkRecycling.com or 651.222.7227.

-Community POWER is a program of the Solid Waste Management Coordinating Board (a joint-powers board with Anoka, Carver, Dakota, Hennepin, Ramsey and Washington County).
+Community POWER is a program of the Solid Waste Management Coordinating Board (a joint-powers board of Anoka, Carver, Dakota, Hennepin, Ramsey and Washington counties).